VFPX/Win32API/samples/sample_496.md

 ## Before you begin:
 The SetLayeredWindowAttributes function sets the opacity and the transparency color key of a layered window.
-Find an example of using this function in <a href="?example=453">Semi-transparent Form</a> code sample in this reference.[Semi-transparent Form](sample_453.md)
+Find an example of using this function in [Semi-transparent Form](sample_453.md) code sample in this reference.

 All menu popups are layered windows, which makes this technique applicable to them.

-All VFP menus are <a href="http://msdn.microsoft.com/en-us/library/bb756947.aspx">owner-draw menus</a>.
+All VFP menus are [owner-draw menus](http://msdn.microsoft.com/en-us/library/bb756947.aspx).
 The WM_DRAWITEM message is sent to the parent window of an owner-drawn menu when its visual aspect has changed.
-Through this message the window procedure obtains a pointer to the <a href="http://msdn.microsoft.com/en-us/library/bb775802(v=vs.85).aspx">DRAWITEMSTRUCT structure</a>.[owner-draw menus](sample_000.md)
+Through this message the window procedure obtains a pointer to the <a href="http://msdn.microsoft.com/en-us/library/bb775802(v=vs.85).aspx">DRAWITEMSTRUCT structure</a>.

 This structure contains the hDC for a menu popup window.
 Pass this hDC to the WindowFromDC function to obtain the window handle (HWND) for the menu pop window.